Crucifix: Modern

 In 2005, a mother accused her daughter's school in Derby, England, of discriminating against Christians after the teenager was suspended for refusing to take off a crucifix necklace.

 In 2008, a chapel in a prison in England replaced its crucifix and static altar with a cross and portable altar when it was renovated as a multi-faith chapel.
-Right-leaning media reported that the crucifix had been removed "in case it offends Muslims".
+Right-wing media reported that the crucifix had been removed "in case it offends Muslims".

 In 2008 in Spain, a local judge ordered crucifixes removed from public schools to settle a decades-old dispute over whether crucifixes should be displayed in public buildings in a non-confessional state.

 On 18 March 2011, the European Court of Human Rights ruled in the Lautsi v.
 Italy case, that the requirement in Italian law that crucifixes be displayed in classrooms of state schools does not violate the European Convention on Human Rights.
 Crucifixes are common in most other Italian official buildings, including courts of law.

 On 24 March 2011, the Constitutional Court of Peru ruled that the presence of crucifixes in courts of law does not violate the secular nature of the state.